 Imagine if you were running an election campaign for years rather than for months.
 The things you would learn about communicating with the electorate and convincing them of your candidacy!
 Well, the digital marketing industry has been doing just about the same thing in a business context ever since digital became part of our lives.
-Integrated campaigning takes the lessons learned from digital marketing and applies them to political campaigns that have to fire up their community organizing strategies in a short space of time.
+Integrated campaigning takes the lessons learned from digital marketing and applies them to political campaigns that have to fire up their supporter engagement strategies in a short space of time.

 Integrated campaigning is about seeing all of your campaign activities as being connected.
 They function together to feed information into the campaign which then gets interpreted into messaging that is disseminated out to the electorate.
 The graphic below should help to visualize this and political campaign software will help to achieve it.